emanalqudah/Project530_Final/README.md

 1. Run the server.py file .
 2. Run multiple instance of client.py file
 3. Upon sending data from each client ,the server will recieve the data prompted each client to send data more and more .
+4. 4.
+Open Wireshark to see that you can sniff the sent data

 To send encrypted data ,open new VSCode :

 1. Run the En_server.py file .
 2. Run multiple instance of En_client.py file
-3. Upon sending data from each client ,the server will recieve the data prompted each client to send data more and more .
+3. Upon sending data from each client ,the server will recieve the encrypted data prompted each client to send data more and more .
+4. Open Wireshark to see that you cannot sniff the encrypted sent data